The Jim Hutchinson family consists of Jim and Laura and their three daughters (Alaina, Katie, and Emily).

 We thank God for this dedicated missionary family.
 Please join us in praying for the Hutchinsons.

-I pray that you will take advantage and listen to some messages from past sermons.
-We have many great lessons and preaching on a wide variety of subjects - please click on the link and see what messages we have recorded that may help you in your life or for a better understanding of God’s Will.
+If you missed a service, you can listen to many past messages by just clicking on this link - you will be connected to many great messages, lessons, and preaching on a wide variety of topics by our Pastor Carter - please click to see what messages we have recorded that may help you in your life -or- to gain a better understanding of God’s Will.